About Mountain Marker

 Who We Are

-Every resort is evaluated across 15 categories so you can compare apples to apples, whether you're chasing powder, looking for the best family resort, or simply trying to get the most out of your budget.
-And when you're ready to book, we connect you with trusted partners for every part of your trip.
+Today the platform covers 230+ resorts across 30+ countries.
+Every resort is scored across 15 categories so you can compare apples to apples — whether you're chasing powder, planning a family trip, or trying to get the most out of your budget.
+Use our comparison tool to filter and rank resorts by the categories that matter most to you.

 How We Rate Resorts